GXboy12345/autosort-scripts/README.md

 ## License

-This project is open source.
-Feel free to modify and distribute as needed.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows others to use, modify, and distribute your code with very few restrictions.
+It's one of the most popular open source licenses due to its simplicity and permissiveness.

 ## Contributing